katur/eegi/dbmigration/README.md

 # Database Migration Notes

-These notes are about migrating the genome-wide GI project data from the legacy MySQL database (primarily pleiades.GenomeWideGI, plus Noah's SUP Secondary scores from pleiades.GWGI2.ScoreResultsManual) to the redesigned MySQL database (eegi).
+These notes are about migrating the project data from the legacy MySQL databases (primarily Huey-Ling's GenomeWideGI MySQL database on pleiades, plus Noah's SUP Secondary scores from Kris's GWGI2 MySQL database on pleiades) into this project's MySQL database.

 -----------------------------------------------------------------------------------

-## Main Database Migration Script
+## Main Script

 A script is used to migrate new or updated records.
 It does not yet account for deleted records,